Fight Traffic Ticket in Iowa

-- Allow time for cross-examination.
-(Meaning, your lawyer can question the officer who arrested you, and the prosecutor can question you if you opt to testify.)
+- Allow time for cross-examination (i.e., your lawyer can question the officer who arrested you, and the prosecutor can question you if you opt to testify).

 - Make a judgment.

-NOTE: If you’re found guilty of committing certain moving violations within a certain time period, driver improvement school will be one of your penalties.
+NOTE: If you're found guilty of committing certain moving violations within a certain time period, driver improvement school may be one of your penalties.

-Your traffic ticket attorney can handle the appeals process for you, or you can ask the clerk about the necessary paperwork, fees, and deadlines.
+Your traffic ticket lawyer can handle the appeals process for you, or you can ask the clerk about the necessary paperwork, fees, and deadlines.

-Typically, drivers found not guilty don’t have to worry about their auto insurance rates increasing.
+Typically, if you're found "not guilty," you don't have to worry about your auto insurance rates increasing.